Syncplay/syncplay/README.md

 ### Opening a media file with Syncplay

-If you open a file with `syncplayClient` then it will automatically open Syncplay and load the file through MPC-HC on Windows and MPlayer on Linux.
+If you open a file with `syncplayClient` then it will automatically open Syncplay and load the file through MPC-HC on Windows and mplayer on Linux.

 ### Configuration window
 The configuration window allows for various settings to be configured prior to Syncplay starting.